 Householders and commercial property owners in flood risk areas are encouraged to make their own provision for flood defence and not rely upon us to defend their property.

 Sandbags will not totally prevent floodwater encroaching into properties and householders should remove articles to a safe location above the anticipated flood level.
 People building flood defences with sandbags should also be aware of the building methods to employ in order to make an effective seal and the health and safety implication of manual handling of sandbags as they are exceptionally heavy.

 Specialist products are available commercially to help prevent flooding of domestic properties.
 Specialist surveying services are also available to assess individual properties and advise on appropriate flood protection measures.
 If you require advice on these products or services we will try to assist you.

-For further advice read prepare for a flooding on GOV.UK.
+Read prepare for a flooding on GOV.UK for further advice.

 Community emergency plan

 Once your community has an emergency plan in place, a sandbag strategic store can be established for that community.
-If your community has not created an emergency plan, we would like to encourage you to get advice on producing an emergency plan from ACTion with Communities in Cumbria (ACT), see contact details below and community emergency planning on ACT's website.
+If your community has not created an emergency plan, we would like to encourage you to get advice on producing an emergency plan from ACT (ACTion with Communities in Cumbria).